-The DBS Multiplier Account is a savings account that allows you to earn interest rate of up to 3.5% p.a.
+The DBS Multiplier account is a savings account that allows you to earn up to 3.8% interest rate per annum.
 The opening of a DBS Multiplier account can also be done online, saving you both a trip to the bank as well as the time spent waiting for your turn.

 Here’s a quick overview of how the DBS Multiplier works: